insynchq/revfeed/README.md

 python setup.py develop
 ```

-Includes a shell script for pygit2 if you have troubles installing it.
+A shell script for pygit2 is included if you have troubles installing it.

 ## Usage